Code-Institute-Submissions/Touchdown/testing.md

 ## Jasmine Testing (AUTOMATED) of Javascript Functions:
 Although i am familiar with the Jasmine testing suite it was not neccessary or applicable to automate testing for this project.
-This was also due to using the Behaviour Driven Development stategy vs TDD or ATDD.
+This was also due to using the Behaviour Driven Development strategy vs TDD or ATDD.